WhatsApp Expert

 How it began

 I was diagnosed with stage 2 invasive breast cancer in January 2021; I was 55 at that time.
-I had no issues or symptoms; I had visited my doctor for my annual mammogram when she saw a tumour in my right breast axillary area.
+I had no issues or symptoms; I had visited my doctor for my annual mammogram when she saw a tumor in my right breast axillary area.
 They sent me for an ultrasound followed by a biopsy on the same day.

 5 days later my doctor called and shared the news that my biopsy came positive and I had to meet an oncologist as soon as possible.
 My husband and I were on speaker when my doctor shared the test results with me, and we both were calm even after listening to the life-threatening news.

 I could face it without getting panicked because this was my second bout with cancer.
-In 2015, I was diagnosed with stomach cancer, so this one did not really feel like a shock to me.
-The radiologists, who did my ultrasound and biopsies, told me that the tumour looked like cancer, so I was prepared for this news.
+In 2015, I was diagnosed with stomach cancer, so this one did not feel like a shock to me.
+The radiologists, who did my ultrasound and biopsies, told me that the tumor looked like cancer, so I was prepared for this news.
 We knew we had to face it and be ready for the treatment.

-How I coped up with treatments
+How I coped with treatments

 I visited my previous oncologist who had helped me with stomach cancer and I knew I was in safe hands.
 A lot of testing was done throughout February and then I had a port inserted.
-I started on Chemo on March 10 and it made me super sick as I was triple positive, which meant cancer and treatment - both were very aggressive.
+I started on chemo on March 10 and it made me super sick as I was triple positive, which meant cancer and treatment - both were very aggressive.
 I was having daily infusions and I was hospitalised a couple of times just because I became quite ill.

 What kept me going

-Many people dont like to share their thoughts and feelings with their loved ones.
+Many people don't like to share their thoughts and feelings with their loved ones.
 But I liked to talk.
 They were also concerned about me, so, telling them that I was doing okay, gave them strength.

 Another huge support I received was from my employer.
 I did not stop working during my treatment and kept getting paid.
 My work proved to be a healthy distraction for me, else I would be sitting around twiddling my thumbs and wallowing in my treatment or brooding over how bad I felt at that time.